D2-03/LSSVM-CC/README.md

 # LSSVM-CC
 LSSVM-CC: Ensemble Algorithm of Color Constancy Using Least Square Support Vector Machine
 - Wang Xingguang,01/06/2023
+- The LSSVM toolbox developed by Prof. Suyan Qu and Dr. Jianhua Zhang was used in the implementation of our proposed algorithm.
+We would like to express our gratitude for their excellent work in developing this valuable tool for researchers.
+LSSVM toolkit download and user's Guide can be found at https://www.esat.kuleuven.be/sista/lssvmlab/.
+We undertake not to use the toolbox for any commercial purposes.
 ```
 %% setting
 clear;